mehranhatami/hAzzleJS/README.md

 I give a quick example on the benefits using the Core comparing to jQuery library.

 Let's say you want to append() some content.
-With hAzle and DL4, you do it like this:
+With hAzzle and DL4, you do it like this:

 ```javascript
 <div id="d">Hello! </div>